lorensen/VTKExamples/src/VTKBook/Chapter3.md

 allows us to create

-device independent code that can move from computer to computer and adapt to changing technol-ogy.
+device independent code that can move from computer to computer and adapt to changing technology.
 For example, if a new graphics library became available, we would only have to create a new device dependent subclass, and then modify the graphics factory to instantiate the appropriate sub-class based on environment variables or other system information.
-This extension would be local-ized and only done once, and all applications based on these object factories would be automatically ported without change.
+This extension would be localized and only done once, and all applications based on these object factories would be automatically ported without change.